 Ever since I was young I wanted to visit the famed Dolby Theater, formerly known as the Kodak Theater, where the Oscars take place.
 When I went to Los Angeles for the first time in 2009 I saw the building from the outside and that was about it.
 I wasn’t very impressed because the building itself isn’t nice at all.
-Obviously you can pay $20 and go inside as a visitor, but wandering around an empty theater wasn’t that appealing for me.
+Obviously, you can pay $20 and go inside as a visitor, but wandering around an empty theater wasn’t that appealing to me.
 However, while I was sitting in my hotel room in Las Vegas this February, I saw an ad about the upcoming PaleyFest taking place at the Dolby Theater.
 Hold on, I thought, what exactly is happening there?
 PaleyFest is a series of discussion panels and exclusive previews of some of the most well known series on TV featuring the cast and creators.
-Also, if you’re lucky enough you can actually get to meet some of the celebrities.
-I was hooked.
-Not only could I finally see the Dolby Theater, I could also meet some of the stars from my favorite shows like The Good Wife and Scandal.
-‘The Good Wife’ panel

 After some pre-prepared questions, the audience had a chance to ask some of their own.
 I assumed that unless I was dressed in a funny way or jumped like a rubber ball, the microphone wasn’t going to come my way, so I didn’t even try.
 However, you might see me somewhere on TV because of the guy sitting two seats away from me.
 Funnily enough, nobody bothered to ask or compliment Matt Czuchry and he didn’t even get to answer one question.

 A few seconds after the show was over, a lot of people jumped on to the stage to get autographs and photos.
 I got blocked by some people and by the time I got to the middle, the access to the stage had been blocked by security.
 However, they forgot to close the other way so I was able to freely go and get my photos.